unl-pal/argv-c-transformer/README.md

 ./build/<TARGET> <args>
 ```

-Would set the generator to ninja then use 2 processors to compile, then run the
+This would set the generator to ninja then use 2 processors to compile, then
-chosen target.
+runs the chosen target.

-## Available Targets
+## Targets

-Filter requres that the user provides the location of the *dir-to-filter*, and
+Filter requres that the user provides the location of the *configurationFile*
-the *propertiesFile*

-Transform requres that the user provides the the location of the *dir-to-transform*
+Transform requres that the user provides the the location of the *configurationFile*

 Full requires that the user provide the
 *file/dir-to-filter* and the *propertiesFile* location

-## Temporary Scripts
+## Scripts

-2 Scripts are provided with similar functionality and can be modified to suit
-user needs as development continues.
+All scripts currently only exist for unix based systems.
+These can be adapted
+or used as a template for other systems if desired by the user but all changed
+scripts should remain local to the user's system.

+### For Running on Sample Code

+- `run.sh <config-file-name>`:
-- The `run.sh` file runs does the cmake and build steps using ninja as the
+  - runs cmake from root using Ninja as the Generator
-generator then clears the old results folders and runs the filter and transform
+  - clears all old results folders
+  - runs the filter and transform sequentially with specified config file
-sequentially with the necessary arguments.
-It also copies the compile_commands.json
+  - It also copies the compile_commands.json file to the root dir (This file is
+  used by many ide's for linting)

+### For Running on Live Code

+- `liveRun.sh <config-file-name>`
+  - runs cmake from root using Ninja as the Generator
+  - clears all old results folders
+  - runs the downloader pulling live repositories from github
+    - the repos pulled are found in the specified csv file and are filtered by
+    the downloader
+  - runs the filter and transform sequentially with specified config file
-file to the root dir.
-This file is used by many ide's for linting.
+  - It also copies the compile_commands.json file to the root dir (This file is
-- The `fullRun.sh` script runs the full target comprised of all current parts
-using the same arguments and default locations
+  used by many ide's for linting)

+### For Cleaning In Between Major Changes

+- `clean.sh`
-There is also a `clean.sh` script provided that cleans the build folder without
-destroying the dependencies.
+  - script provided that cleans the build folder without destroying the dependencies.

 These scripts can act as a template for user scripts or as an example on how to
 run the code on unix based systems.